bbauska/meta-react-basics/README.md

 }
 ```

-Array(9).fill(null) creates an array with nine elements and sets each of
+<p>Array(9).fill(null) creates an array with nine elements and sets each of
 them to null.
 The useState() call around it declares a squares state
 variable that's initially set to that array.
 Each entry in the array
 corresponds to the value of a square.
 When you fill the board in later,
-the squares array will look like this:
+the squares array will look like this:</p>

 ```
 ['O', null, 'X', 'X', 'X', 'O', 'O', null, null]
 ```

-Now your Board component needs to pass the value prop down to each
+<p>Now your Board component needs to pass the value prop down to each
-Square that it renders:
+Square that it renders:</p>

 <details open>
   <summary>React code:</summary>